zebluim/I2GDS2024/RNA_g2/README.md

 <summary> HISAT2 make SAM as an sbatch </summary>

 If these are all in the same directory then you can run this exact set of code to submit a slurm job on tinkercliffs1.arc.vt.edu if not you will need to set specific file paths for your jobs
-I do itterate this several times but by the time you are to this step it may be a good idea to make sure you have a good file structure set up as there are a few moving parts going on with the genome fna, the gff, and two versions of each fastq.
+I repeat this several times, but by the time you reach this step, it may be a good idea to make sure you have a good file structure set up, as there are a few moving parts with the genome fna, the off, and two versions of each fastq.

 ```
 nano samMaker.sh